Earlier this summer, I wrote about uniquely decodable codes.

 A list is uniquely decodable by this method only if, after repeating this process infinitely, there’s never a dangling suffix that is also on the original list.
 As you might expect, things get a bit… math-y once we throw in infinity, but * waves hands * math!

-For me, I needed to see it in code, so this Jupyter Notebook and blog post by Dan Hales helped me get start writing a Rust implementation.
+For me, I needed to see it in computer code, so this Jupyter Notebook and blog post by Dan Hales helped me get start writing a Rust implementation.

 My code